Australian Lottery Prize Home Tickets 2026: Complete Legal & Odds Guide

 Prize Home (Typical) $1–$3M home 1 in 100,000 $2–$5 Yes (40–50%)

-However, the odds are still a long shot.
+The odds are still very low.
 Do not buy a ticket expecting to win.
-Buy it because you support the charity's mission and accept the risk of losing your money.
+Buy it to support the charity's mission.
+Accept that you may lose your money.

 Responsible Gambling & Support Resources for Australian Players